chRyNaN/PicassoBase64/README.md

 Picasso
 =======

-A powerful image downloading and caching library for Android.
-This forked version is updated with Base64 support.
+A powerful image downloading and caching library for Android

 ![](website/static/sample.png)